UK police probe suspicious packages at university, bank

-LONDON (AP) — Police in Scotland say suspicious packages were found Wednesday at a university and a bank building, a day after three London transit hubs received letter bombs.
+LONDON (AP) — Buildings at the University of Glasgow were evacuated Wednesday as police examined a suspicious package found in the mailroom, a day after three London transport hubs received letter bombs.

-Police Scotland said officers are examining packages discovered at the Royal Bank of Scotland headquarters in Edinburgh and at the University of Glasgow.
+Police Scotland said officers examined packages discovered just before 11 a.m.
+(1100 GMT) at the university in Glasgow and at the Royal Bank of Scotland headquarters in Edinburgh.

-The university said several buildings on its campus, including a mailroom, had been evacuated “as a precautionary measure” and would remain closed all day.
+The force said the Edinburgh package was found to contain “promotional goods” and deemed no threat to the public.

-The force said that so far there is nothing to link the incidents.
+The University of Glasgow said several buildings on its campus, including the mailroom, had been evacuated “as a precautionary measure” and would remain closed all day, with classes canceled.

 Most Read Nation & World Stories